urschrei/polylabel_cmd/README.md

 While the structure of the input GeoJSON is validated, individual geometries are *not* validated in the DE-9IM sense.
 If they self-intersect, have open rings etc., results are not guaranteed to be correct.

 ## Speed
-Polylabel is fast.
+It runs ~10x faster than the [NPM](https://www.npmjs.com/package/geojson-polygon-labels) package.
 Polygons are processed in parallel, using [Rayon](https://github.com/rayon-rs/rayon).
-Higher tolerances will result in slower processing.
+Note that higher tolerances will result in slower processing.

 ## Binaries
 Pre-built binaries are available from [releases](https://github.com/urschrei/polylabel_cmd/releases/latest).
 Binaries are available for: